nufu8/github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Taughtby Hans Hoogenboom at AMS Institute
+subtitle: Taught by Hans Hoogenboom at AMS Institute

 profile:
   align: right